Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 ## Packaging instructions <a name="packaging"></a>

-1. activate the build of tests in the cmake configuration:
+1. Activate the build of tests in the cmake configuration:

     `cd <work-directory>/LidarView-build`

     `cmake . -DBUILD_TESTING=True`

-2. build with the new configuration:
+2. Build with the new configuration:

     * On Windows : `ninja`
     * On Linux : `make`
+    * Or on all OS : `cmake --build .`

-3. package using cpack
+3. Package using cpack:

     `ctest -R cpack`

 ## Troubleshooting